ologe/color-desaturation/README.md

 }
 ```
 <br>
-In this example `R.bool.dark_mode` is used to detect when is using dark mode, see the sample
+In this example `R.bool.dark_mode is. used to detect when is using dark mode, see the sample
 application for more information

 ## Getting started